Tahini Scores Very High in the Favorite List

 The Arabic Language ensued from the preexisting Phoenician Semitic one.
 Our Phoenician ancestors created the Alphabet I am using now to communicate with you.
 They were traders known to be peaceful, knowledgeable andskilled.

-Back then, the impact of their civilization was so impressive that the sea, which we called today the Mediterranean, held the official name of “The Phoenician Sea” for 6000 years.
+Back then, the impact of their civilization was so impressive that the sea, which we call today the Mediterranean, held the official name of “The Phoenician Sea” for 6000 years.

 They implemented their advanced knowledge and skills on their colonies and shared it with all the other countries on The Phoenician Sea.